olorunfe/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-0- create a script that creats an alias
+0- create a script that creates an alias
+1- creates a script that prints string and current linux user